metio/matrix-alertmanager-receiver/README.md

 #### ExternalURL

 The `ExternalURL` as sent by an Alertmanager contains the backlink to the Alertmanager that sent the notification.
-In some cases you might want/need to map these values to something that is externally available.
-Use the `templating.external-url-mapping` configuration key for these cases.
+In general, you should set the correct URL your Alertmanager can be reached with using the `--web.external-url` Alertmanager CLI flag.
+In case you cannot change the configuration of your Alertmanager, use the `templating.external-url-mapping` configuration of this alertmanager-receiver.
 Each key is the full original value as sent by an Alertmanager and each value is what you want to use in your templates.

 ```yaml
 templating: